 So far, there are three known variants of the issue:

 This blog aims to introduce the concept of Trusted Execution Environment (TEE) and how end users can leverage open source software to safely deploy applications that require handling confidential information.

 What is TEE?
 What are the benefits of having a TEE?

 TEE provides an isolated environment to ensure code/data integrity and confidentiality.
 Typical embedded systems running Linux or Android are exposed to a large number of security vulnerabilities in both the kernel and user space packages.
-Vulnerabilities can allow an attacker to gain access to sensitive information and/or insert malware.
-TEE adds an additional layer of security where code/data running on the TEE can not be accessed/tampered from the normal world OS (eg: Linux/Android).

 The ever-increasing demand for connected embedded systems is driving innovation in Industrial IoT (IIoT), including designs with connected sensors, robust CPU processing, low power, and security designed and built into products from the earliest stages.

 Secure boot ensures only authenticated software runs on the device and is achieved by verifying digital signatures of the software prior to executing that code.
 To achieve secure boot, processor/SoC support is required.
 In our experience, some of the more secure boot friendly processors with readily available documentation are NXP i.MX, Xilinx Zynq, and Atmel SAMA5 series.
 Some TI Sitara processors support secure boot, but might involve TI factory programming of signing keys and custom part numbers.